thecandlestick/silverbullet/website/Pointers.md

 * pointers should be initialized to a value or ```nullptr```
 * after de-allocating a pointer, it should be set to ```nullptr```

-Other issues to watch out for include **double-free** errors (de-allocating the same piece of dynamic memory twice) and **shallow copies** (copying a memory address when you intended to copy the object pointed to).
+Other issues to watch out for include **double-free** errors (de-allocating the same piece of dynamic memory twice) and **shallow copies** (copying a memory address when you intended to copy the object at that memory address).

 _KC: The code below has a bug, which of the following best describes the issue?_